blockades/ssb-dark-crystal-schema/README.md

 This message will be published in order to send a shard to a feedId other than that which authored the shard message.
 It will be a private message which exactly two recipients, one of whom will be the author of the message.
 It will also contain:
 - a reference to the associated `root` message
+- the version number of the shard it contains
 - an unencrypted shard

 Example: